 You do not need to add and delete levels just to change a level's macro.
-This can be done from within the Sequence Level pop-up.
+You can do this from within the Sequence Level pop-up menu.

 1 From the Trigger menu, select the sequence level number of the sequence level you want to modify.